 Auctions have been acquiring not only hi-profile and affluent people from all over the world but their moolah too.
 And what is a better witness to their stuffed pockets than at Christie’s?
 It’s a place where prices reach an unending pinnacle.
 Millions are spent and gained at the slam of the hammer and that’s exactly what happened.
 A watercolour by J.M.W.
 Turner took 5.8 million pounds ($11 million) at a London sale today, setting a record for a British work on paper, said Christie’s International.
 The Blue Rigi: Lake of Lucerne, Sunrise,” painted in 1842, almost trebled its estimate of about 2 million pounds.
 Christie’s said a telephone bidder won a battle for the picture, which shows the blue haze of a mountain under a yellow glare.

-The U.K. last month barred export of two Swiss landscape watercolors by Turner to give Britons time to raise money to buy them and keep them in the country.
-Now that’s quiet a way to preserve talent, don’t sell till your citizens are rich enough to buy them.
+The U.K. last month barred the export of two Swiss landscape watercolours by Turner to give Britons time to raise money to buy them and keep them in the country.
+Now that’s quite a way to preserve talent, don’t sell till your citizens are rich enough to buy them.